-You’ll learn to use your fourth finger and some notes on the G and E strings.
-You’ll also learn to use your second finger to play F natural and C natural on the D and A strings.
+You’ll discover how to use your fourth finger and some notes on the G and E strings and find out ways to use your second finger to play F natural and C natural on the D and A strings.

-You will continue developing your bowing technique.
-As your violin tone starts to improve, you’ll learn about slurs and hooked bowing, as well as how to cross strings more proficiently.
+By the end of month six, you’ll continue developing your bowing technique.
+As your violin tone starts to improve, you will learn about slurs and hooked bowing, as well as how to cross strings more proficiently.
 You’ll also learn the difference between staccato and legato bowing.

-New rhythms you’ll pick up will be ties and dotted half notes.
+New rhythms that will be picked up are ties and dotted half notes.

 Month 13 to 18

-By this time, you’ve probably finished your first beginner lesson book and have moved on to the next book in the series.
-At this point, you can play many pop, classical, folk, and holiday songs.
+At this point in your journey toward learning to play the violin, you’ve probably finished your first beginner lesson book and have moved on to the next book in the series.
+Now, you can play many pop, classical, folk, and holiday songs.
 You may still need help figuring them out, but with some practice, you can play lots of different songs.